-Part of the answer comes from the importance given to defining and, more importantly, living the values within organisations.
-In more than one organisation, I’ve seen the values proudly displayed as a poster on the bathroom wall.
+Part of the answer comes from the importance given to defining and, more importantly, living the values within organizations.
+In more than one organization, I’ve seen the values proudly displayed as a poster on the bathroom wall.
 When I’ve mentioned it, the response given is normally “So everyone sees them, every day”.
 Unless one of your values is “Clean hands”, I’m not sure how effective this communication method is.

 Another part of the answer is that it’s not just about the words you chose; it’s also about how they are defined.
-The values should provide the “moral compass” for the organisation; the reference point when faced with a difficult decision.
+The values should provide the “moral compass” for the organization; the reference point when faced with a difficult decision.
 That’s what the “guiding principles” part of the definition means.
 And, like all things excellent, it’s not always easy to live the values; to actively put them into practice.
 But, it’s when decisions get hard, you find out how important values really are.

-From a personal perspective, I was asked to do something in an organisation I previously worked in which I felt went against its values and, whilst not illegal, was clearly unethical.
+From a personal perspective, I was asked to do something in an organization I previously worked in which I felt went against its values and, whilst not illegal, was clearly unethical.
 I refused.
 After a number of heated discussions and my continued refusal, my position was made redundant (which was actually not a bad outcome as I’d already prepared my resignation).
 When asked what had happened about a year later by someone I know, I told them the story.
 Their response was “You can’t let ethics get in the way of business.”
 I replied, “If you can’t let ethics get in the way of business, how can you say you have ethics?”

-And that’s the question you, and your organisation, should ask.
+And that’s the question you, and your organization should ask.
 Values, by their very nature, are something that we place value on.
 And, if we value something, we have to be prepared to make sacrifices; and is it worth sacrificing your values?

 When children ask me about difficult decisions they face, I normally annoy them by not telling them what to do but to think about the impact of that decision; “Will you be able to look at yourself in the mirror tomorrow morning?”
 If the answer to that is “no”, the decision is “don’t do it”.